Skip to main contentSkip to navigation

 Our RAID 10 Recovery Process

-- Offline array reconstruction: PC-3000 Portable III and PC-3000 Express assemble the virtual RAID 10 from cloned images.
+5. Offline array reconstruction: Data Extractor Express RAID Edition, running on the PC-3000, assembles the virtual RAID 10 from cloned images.
 Mirror pairs are mapped, the stripe interleave is validated against known filesystem structures, and mirror pair consistency is cross-checked.
 The reconstructed volume is mounted read-only.

 How Do We Detect Chunk Size and Mirror Pairing From Imaged Members?